openworm/owmeta-core/README.md

 So, let's unpack that a little.
 First we add some things to named graphs.
-How you do this is up to you, but above is a trivial example of adding a statement to the graph that we'll ultimately include in the bundle.
+How you do this is up to you, but above is a trivial example of adding a statement to an in-memory graph that we'll ultimately include in the bundle.
 Then, we create an `Installer` that will install bundles to the directory "bundles" in the current working directory.
 Installers get instructed on what to install through `Descriptor` objects.
 We create a bundle descriptor that says what the bundle identifier is ("a-bundle") what version of the bundle we're installing (1) and which contexts we're including in the bundle (just `http://example.org/ctx`).
 We pass the descriptor to the installer's `install` method and it does creates the bundle file structure under `bundles`.

 We haven't *shared* the bundle with anyone yet with the above.
-You may choose to package the bundle into an archive and share that somehow (E-mail, shared file storage, etc.), and `owmeta_core.bundle.archive.Archiver` can help with
+You may choose to package the bundle into an archive and share that somehow (E-mail, shared file storage, etc.), and `owmeta_core.bundle.archive.Archiver` can help with that.
+This code creates a bundle archive named 'a-bundle.tar.xz' in the current
-that:
+directory:

     >>> from owmeta_core.bundle.archive import Archiver